piyush0001-wq/Video-uplaoding-app/README.md

-# VideoSense - Intelligent Video Processing Platform
+# VideoSense - Video Processing Platform

 VideoSense is a full-stack web application designed for uploading, streaming, and managing video content securely.
 It features a modern React frontend and a robust Node.js backend that handles video storage using MongoDB GridFS.